-The transfer of an undertaking from one employer to another is not a rare occurrence in a recession.
+The transfer of an undertaking from one employer to another is not a rare occurrence.
 Greater competitiveness in the private sector leads to situations where enterprises are seeking to consolidate resources in tight markets.
 Weak companies are also bought by stronger companies in the same field.
-Neither is the public sector immune from this phenomenon and it is now probable that education bodies, the HSE and local authorities will increasingly seek to outsource services which were once operated in-house.
-Indeed, there is now also a high incidence of transfer between state bodies as public spending cuts are implemented.
+Neither is the public sector immune from this phenomenon.

 The resulting mergers and takeovers create an enormous sense of insecurity for employees.
 A European Directive resulted in the European Communities (Protection of Employees on Transfer of Undertakings Regulations) 2003.
 This is a complex area of law and it is always advised to seek Trade Union assistance when faced with such situations.
-This month’s “Know Your Rights” will look at the necessary basic components for the application of the Regulations.
+This article will look at the necessary basic components for the application of the Regulations.
 We will examine the situations where the regulations apply.
 We will consider also the protections afforded to employees as well as the information and consultations requirements.
-Finally we’ll look at the enforcement procedures inherent in the Regulations.
+Finally, we’ll look at the enforcement procedures inherent in the Regulations.

 What are the necessary components for the Regulations to apply?

 - A transfer from one employer to another

 The Regulations do not apply in a situation where another company buys the majority of shares (share sale).
 It can apply to a management buy-out and outsourcing, for example.
 A legal transfer can include the assignment or forfeiture of a lease or a merger.